CedricFauth/c-client-flask-server-test/README.md

 ![](https://user-images.githubusercontent.com/25117793/91330669-0dd9a980-e7ca-11ea-8a16-2491a7153603.png)

-Now you should have a foundation of how to implement your own client-server application using C and Python.
-Enjoy!
+**Now you should have a foundation of how to implement your own client-server application using C and Python.
+Enjoy!**

-## What to do next